MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/android-screenshots.md

 If your app has disabled screenshots, then seeing blank or scrambled screenshots in the test report demonstrates this security feature is working as intended for your app.

-If your app has disabled screenshots by setting the flag `FLAG_SECURE` in the `WindowManager.LayoutParams` but you want to see the screenshots in your test reports, then the workaround in App Center Test is to create a testing build that does not set the `FLAG_SECURE` flag.
-You can search your code for `FLAG_SECURE` or `WindowManagerFlags.Secure` (Xamarin.Android) to see where and how this is being set.
+If your app has disabled screenshots by setting the flag `FLAG_SECURE` in the `WindowManager.LayoutParams` but you want to see the screenshots in your test reports, then the workaround in App Center Test is to create a testing build that doesn't set the `FLAG_SECURE` flag.
+You can search your code for `FLAG_SECURE` or `WindowManagerFlags.Secure` (Xamarin.Android) to see where and how this value is set.

 ## Getting help